Fortescue Metals Group & anor v (1) Argus Media Ltd (2) S&P Global Inc

 Download: Download this judgment

-Andrew Caldecott QC
+Andrew Caldecott KC

 Instructing Solicitors: Harcus Parker for the Claimants; Wiggin LLP for the First Defendant; Mishcon de Reya for the Second Defendant

 The Claimants were Australian producers of iron ore, mostly sold under long-term contracts to predominantly Chinese customers, but also selling some quantities on the spot markets.
 The long-term contracts generally included a Discount as part of their price formulae, being a percentage discount from the Second Defendant’s Platts 62% Fe Index.
 This Discount, common to all long-term customers, was communicated monthly to existing and prospective long-term customers.
 As the claimants moved from intermediated selling to direct sales, they nowsought to keep the Discount confidential.

 The Defendants were English and American Price Reporting Agencies (“PRAs”).
 They had routinely reported the Claimants Discount since 2014.
 They did not acknowledge that the Discount was confidential, saying it had always appeared in the public domain prior to their publication, and in any event a duty of confidentiality did not arise; alternatively if the Discount was confidential, that the public interest in publication outweighed the public interest in preservation of confidence.

 The Claimants applied for an injunction pending trial, restraining the Defendants from publishing the Discount.